NFL star Richard Sherman arrested in domestic violence case, police say

 Sherman, who was born in Compton, California, and grew up in Los Angeles, has been considered an elite cornerback.

-Sherman has been a player's association representative since 2014, according to the union's website.
+He has been a player's association representative since 2014, according to the union's website.
 He was voted onto the NFLPA's executive committee in 2016 and re-elected in 2018 and 2020.